Income and fertility

-Demographic-economic paradox
+Demographic–economic paradox

-Herwig Birg has called the inverse relationship between income and fertility a “demo-economic paradox”.
+Herwig Birg has called the inverse relationship between income and fertility a "demo-economic paradox".
 Evolutionary biology predicts that more successful individuals (and by analogy countries) should seek to develop optimum conditions for their life and reproduction.
 However, in the last half of the 20th century it has become clear that the economic success of developed countries is being counterbalanced by a demographic failure, a sub-replacement fertility that may prove destructive for their future economies and societies.

-Individual level observations

-In the years after the revolutions of 1989 in Russia, people who were more affected by labour market crises seemed to have a higher probability of having another child than those who were less affected.

 Causes and related factors

 It is hypothesized that the observed trend in many countries of having fewer children has come about as a response to increased life expectancy, reduced child mortality, improved female literacy and independence, and urbanization that all result from increased GDP per capita, consistent with the demographic transition model.
 The increase in GDP in Eastern Europe after 1990 has been correlated with childbearing postponement and a sharp decline in fertility.

 In developed countries where birth control is the norm, increased income is likewise associated with decreased fertility.
 Theories behind this include: